 “EU Investments

-Outstanding Amount” means, at any date, the aggregate amounts disbursed by the Implementing Partner under the EU Investments in the relevant Equity Portfolio until such date, less:
+Outstanding Amount” means, at any date, the aggregate amounts, including, for the avoidance of doubt, recalled amounts, disbursed by the Implementing Partner under the EU Investments in the relevant Equity Portfolio until such date, less:

-(a) the aggregate of the Equity Reflows allocated to EU Investments in that Equity Portfolio until such date; and
+(a) the aggregate of the Equity Reflows and any recallable amounts allocated to EU Investments in accordance with Article 10.2(a) of Annex I in the relevant Equity Portfolio until such date; and

-(b) the aggregate EU Investment Shortfall Amount paid by the Commission to the Implementing Partner.
+(b) the aggregate EU Investment Shortfall Amount paid by the Commission to the Implementing Partner under the relevant Equity Portfolio.

-“EU Recoveries” means the amounts allocated to the Commission pursuant to Article 10.2(b) and 10.3(b) of Annex I.

 "Excluded Equity Final

-Recipient” means an entity that is (i) engaged in activities referred to in Section B of Annex V of the InvestEU Regulation and/or (ii) falling under any of the exclusion situations as set out under Article 28.1 [of the Agreement] and/or (iii) a Restricted Person, as at the date of the signature of the relevant Equity Final Recipient Transaction.
+Recipient” means an Equity Final Recipient that is (i) engaged in activities referred to in Section B of Annex V of the InvestEU Regulation and/or (ii) falling under any of the exclusion situations as set out under Article 28.1 [of the Agreement] and/or (iii) a Restricted Person, as at the date of the signature of the relevant Equity Final Recipient Transaction.

-“Funding Cost” means for each quarter from the Effective Date, the aggregate amount of the accrued IP Funding Cost Interest arising on the EU Investments Outstanding Amount, calculated on a daily basis pro rata over the relevant quarter (i.e. applying the actual/actual day-count convention).
+“Funding Cost” means for each semester from the Effective Date, the aggregate amount of the accrued IP Funding Cost Interest arising on the EU Investments Outstanding Amount determined in accordance with the methodology set out in Annex XII of this Agreement.

 “Independent Management Team” means a team that exercises a significant degree of autonomy with respect to investment and divestment decisions of the transactions forming part of the individual portfolio of the Equity Intermediary which may include: